Subjective video quality: Choice of methodology

 Which method to choose largely depends on the purpose of the test and possible constraints in time and other resources.
 Some methods may have fewer context effects (i.e. where the order of stimuli influences the results), which are unwanted test biases.
 In ITU-T P.910, it is noted that methods such as DCR should be used for testing the fidelity of transmission, especially in high quality systems.
 ACR and ACR-HR are better suited for qualification tests and – due to giving absolute results – comparison of systems.
 The PC method has a high discriminatory power, but it requires longer test sessions.

 Databases

 The results of subjective quality tests, including the used stimuli, are called databases.
 A number of subjective picture and video quality databases based on such studies have been made publicly available by research institutes.
 These databases – some of which have become de facto standards – are used globally by television, cinematic, and video engineers around the world to design and test objective quality models, since the developed models can be trained against the obtained subjective data.
+An overview of publicly available databases has been compiled by the Video Quality Experts Group, and video assets have been made available in the Consumer Digital Video Library.